Vis4Sense/student-projects/2023-2024/llm-trading.md

 3. Next step
    - try to make the experiment result stable
    - try to optimise the sentiment analysis to improve result

+Muhamad Hermawan
+1. Progress
+   - did the experiment on 5 assets portofolio, PPO agent, with and without sentiment scores, with various additional technical indicators as another input features.
+2. Question and difficulty
+   - need to finding out another way to aggregate the sentiment.
+Interested in ensemble method.
+3. Next step
+   - Try to test another sentiment output from different LLM model
+   - find related paper about state of the art strategy in quantifying the sentiment strength from LLM for RL model input.